phpearth/awesome-community/README.md

 *Various types of resources - guides, videos and similar best practices.*

 * [Brick By Brick: A free guide to building awesome communities](http://www.communitybuildingguide.com/)
+* [Hackr.io](https://hackr.io/) - A curated resource of programming courses, tutorials, and communities.
 * [Interview with Cal Evans](http://7php.com/php-interview-cal-evans/) - The undeniable icon of the PHP community.

 [Back to top](#awesome-community)